Type-B-Digital/hiring-react-native-supabase/.github/PULL_REQUEST_TEMPLATE.md

 ## 🛠️ Setup Instructions (if different from README)

-Mention any additional setup steps or notes, if applicable.
+Mention any additional setup steps or environment changes, if applicable.

 ---